HridhayP/causalscope/README.md

 CausalScope is a causal inference project analyzing the true impact of marketing interventions using observational data.

-This repository contains **my individual contribution** to a team project completed with the UIUC Data Science Club.

-## My Contributions
 - Designed causal inference approach (propensity score modeling / regression)
 - Implemented data preprocessing and feature engineering
 - Built and evaluated causal models to estimate treatment effects